Distance: 10 miles

 Our day began in a heavy mist that would greatly limit our views for the day.
-We had hoped to hike up either
+We had hoped to hike either the Striding Edge ridge of

 The ascent became arduous as the mist turned to rain and the path became slippery, although the hills we